pipoe2h/calmworkshop/what_is_calm/what_is_calm.rst

 - Makes sense of complexity in a visual way
 - Auto generated system action flows
 - Utilize existing Bash or PowerShell scripts
-- Call any external service using HTTP Tasks
+- Call any external service using HTTP Tasks or EScript (Python)
 - Easy to understand dependencies

 .. figure:: images/what_is_calm_16.png